Vector35/binaryninja-api/docs/getting-started.md

 ![the sidebar >](img/sidebar.png "The Sidebar")

-TODO: this content is pulled directly from the onboarding slide

 Once you have a file open, the sidebar lets you quickly access the most common features and keeps them available while you work, including:
 - symbols
 - types